puresec/sas-top-10/README.md

 While many serverless architecture vendors provide extremely capable logging facilities, these logs in their basic/out-of-the-box configuration, are not always suitable for the purpose of providing a full security event audit trail.
 In order to achieve adequate real-time security event monitoring with proper audit trail, serverless developers and their DevOps teams are required to stitch together logging logic that will fit their organizational needs, for example:
 Collect real time logs from the different serverless functions and cloud services Push these logs to a remote security information and event management (SIEM) system.
-This will oftentimes require to first store the logs in an intermediary cloud storage service
+This will often require the logs to be stored first in an intermediary cloud storage service.

 The SANS six categories of critical log information paper ([link](https://www.sans.edu/cyber-research/security-laboratory/article/6toplogs)), recommends that the following log reports be collected:
 - Authentication and authorization reports